reactiveui/website/input/blog/2020-07-10-article-on-reactive-programing.md

 So when the time came to think about rewriting the front-end - trust me, it needed it - I was already thinking in terms of describing how I wanted the interface to react to user input (and massive tons of data streaming in from bloody KepWare).
 I won't say there was no learning curve, there's always a learning curve.

-If the data is a wave, not a particle.
+The data is a wave, not a particle.
 It's predictable within certain bounds but you need to react to it, not control it.
 Reactive programming turns data into a wave you can surf.

-That's why I'm here.
+And that's why I'm here.

 Also, events suck.